amonapp/docs.amon.cx/docs/plugins/checks.md

 Amon checks allow you to monitor services or measure resources.

-<br><br>
 Checks are essentially commands (or scripts) that output data to STDOUT or STDERR and produce an exit status code to indicate a state.
-Common exit status codes used are 0 for OK, 1 for WARNING, 2 for <code class="language-bash">CRITICAL</code>, and 3 or greater to indicate <code class="language-bash">UNKNOWN</code> or <code class="language-bash">CUSTOM</code>. <br><br> Amon checks use the same specification as Nagios and Sensu, therefore, Nagios and Sensu check plugins may be used with Amon.
+Common exit status codes used are 0 for OK, 1 for WARNING, 2 for <code class="language-bash">CRITICAL</code>, and 3 or greater to indicate <code class="language-bash">UNKNOWN</code> or <code class="language-bash">CUSTOM</code>.

-<h2 id='nagios'>Nagios Checks</h2>
+Amon checks use the same specification as Nagios and Sensu, therefore, Nagios and Sensu check plugins may be used with Amon.

+### Nagios Checks

 Amon is fully compatible with any plugin from the <a href="https://exchange.nagios.org/">Nagios Exchange</a> or the
 <a href="https://www.monitoring-plugins.org/index.html">nagios-plugins/monitoring-plugins</a> already available for install in your distro.
 To get started on Ubuntu for example, you can do the following: